Table of Contents

 Attach the ISO file that contains the operating system installation that you want to install later to the virtual machine, so the machine can boot from it:

 VBoxManage storageattach "Windows XP" --storagectl "IDE Controller" --port 0 --device 1 --type dvddrive --medium /full/path/to/iso.iso

 VBoxHeadless --startvm "Windows XP"

 If everything worked, you should see a copyright notice.
 If, instead, you are returned to the command line, then something went wrong.

-On the client machine, fire up the RDP viewer and try to connect to the server (see the section called “Common third-party RDP viewers” above for how to use various common RDP viewers).
+On the client machine, fire up the RDP viewer and try to connect to the server (see Section 7.1.1, “Common third-party RDP viewers” above for how to use various common RDP viewers).